KrystianSkwierawski/DailyToDoList/README.md

 ```
 During the project API, it has expanded a little, but it is still quite small.

 - This time an API and a client application are separate.
-The API is working with Web application, Windows application, Linux application, Mac application, Android application, and Chrome extension.
+The API works with the Web application, Windows application, Linux application, Mac application, Android application, and Chrome extension.

-- <a href="https://youtu.be/scEDHsr3APg">CI/CD</a> - thanks to this my application is tested, built, and deployed after commits. <a href="https://github.com/KrystianSkwierawski/DailyToDoList/tree/master/.github/workflows">Here</a> you can look at my workflows for the front-end and back-end.
+- <a href="https://youtu.be/scEDHsr3APg">CI/CD</a> - thanks to it , my application is tested, built, and deployed after commits. <a href="https://github.com/KrystianSkwierawski/DailyToDoList/tree/master/.github/workflows">Here</a> you can look at my workflows for the front-end and back-end.

 - I used the non-relational cloud version of the MongoDB database.

-- I tested all the components etc on Angular using karma.
+- I tested all the components etc., on Angular using karma.

 - I used <a href="https://ngrx.io/">NgRx</a> to manage the Angular application state.

 - I Created an <a href="https://documenter.getpostman.com/view/18585475/UVJfkwBc">API documentation</a> using Postman

-- I used Docker Desktop Linux machine for application containerization, I connected API and client web application via docker-compose.
+- I used a Docker Desktop Linux machine for application containerization.
+I connected API and the client web application via docker-compose.

 - I added logging for a dev environment.
-After each use of the API, it logs some information about a request, response, and error if any occurs.
+After each use of the API, it logs some information about a request, response, and error, if any, occurs.

 ![todolist](https://user-images.githubusercontent.com/52860350/163707736-1fbcd559-eb3b-4192-810e-16a99d90c1df.jpg)